-Safe manning
+Safe Manning

 Safe manning regulations and associated guidance require a ship to be sufficiently, effectively, and efficiently manned to provide safety and security of the ship, safe navigation and operations at sea and safe operations in port.
-By extension, they mandate sufficient resource for ships' staff to maintain statutory rest hours without compromising the safety of port operations.
-Safe manning does not, however, mean unlimited resources are available for simultaneous labour-intensive operations.
+And, by extension, to ensure there is sufficient resource to facilitate ships' staff maintaining statutory rest without compromising the safety of port operations.
+Safe manning does not. however, mean unlimited resources are available for simultaneous labour-intensive operations.

-For example when the ship is moored 'all fast,' the crew will require time to ensure working areas are tidied and made safe before allowing visitors to board.
+For example when the ship is moored 'all fast' the crew will require time to ensure working areas are tidied and made safe before allowing visitors to board.

-Ship/Shore Safety Checklist
+Completion of Ship/Shore Safety Checklist

-No port-related operations should be undertaken without a detailed exchange of information between ship and port/terminal operator prior to arrival and commencing port operations.
-This is required by IMO regulation for certain ship types, and best practice otherwise.
-The exchange of information includes completion of a ship/shore safety checklist duly signed by representatives of port and ship.
+As required by IMO regulation for certain ship types, and best practice otherwise, no port-related operations should be undertaken without a detailed exchange of information between ship and port/terminal operator prior to arrival and commencing port operations.
+This includes completion of a ship/shore safety checklist duly signed by representatives of port and ship.

-Prior to the commencement of cargo handling, and the deployment of stevedores, a ship/shore safety meeting should be convened.
-This should include a final review and confirmation of the arrangements for, among other things, hold or other enclosed space access.
-It ensures each side is fully briefed and aware of their respective responsibilities towards one another.
+Prior to the commencement of cargo handling, and the deployment of stevedores, a ship/shore safety meeting should be convened, including a final review and confirmation of the arrangements for, among other things, hold or other enclosed space access, and to ensure each side is fully briefed and aware of their respective responsibilities towards one another.